 Retail jobs have many of the same issues, if not worse.

-Those were horrible experiences when I was just starting out in adult life working.
+Those were horrible experiences when I was just starting out working as a teenager.

 So, I don’t want to go back to any toxic environment.